ALEXANDER THE GREAT

 There were two attitudes:

 - The sentimental - Greece should unite under Macedonian leadership to exploit the weaknesses in the Persian empire exposed by the expedition of the 10,000, Agesilaus' inroads, and the revolt of Egypt.
+And a notion of belated vengeance for Xerxes' damage in 480BC.

 - The pragmatic - a loose and distant domination by Persia could be preferable to the proven brutality of Macedon.
 Ionia had always prospered despite being under Persian control.
 Being allied with Persia would be good for trade - we can get what we want without military conquest.